1 / 200 * 30[1] 0.15

 Opening a new script as we just did

-A good convention is to use a descriptive name, with lower case letters, no spaces, only hyphens to separate words, and then followed by the suffix .R
+A good convention is to use a descriptive name, with lower case letters, no spaces, only hyphens to separate words, and then followed by the suffix .R.
+We will call this script my-first-script.R.

 Now we are ready to start editing our first script.